warbe-maker/VBA-Trace/README.md

 ![image](ExecutionTraceDetailed.png)
 execution trace which includes all executed procedures which have BoP/EoP statements in an executed procedure or BoC/EoC statements in an executed part of code.

-## Constraints
-This execution trace module is an optional component of the _Common VBA Error Handler_ (see the corresponding [blog post](#https://warbe-maker.github.io/vba/common/2020/10/02/Comprehensive-Common-VBA-Error-Handler.html)).
-The execution trace will function identically when installed without the error handler it but requires some more steps to install it.

 ## Installation
+This module is also an optional component of the _Common VBA Error Handler_ (see the corresponding [blog post](#https://warbe-maker.github.io/vba/common/2020/10/02/Comprehensive-Common-VBA-Error-Handler.html)).
+When used alone some more steps are required to install it.

 - Download (not required when the mErH module is installed)  [fMsg.frm](https://gitcdn.link/repo/warbe-maker/VBA-MsgBox-alternative/master/fMsg.frm) and   [fMsg.frx](https://gitcdn.link/repo/warbe-maker/VBA-MsgBox-alternative/master/fMsg.frx) and import _fMsg.frm_
 - Download  [mTrc.frm](https://gitcdn.link/repo/warbe-maker/Trc/master/mTrc.bas) and import it
 - Copy the following to any module with to-be-traced procedures:<br>